JetBrains/lets-plot-kotlin/README.md

 <a name="Overview" id="overview"></a>
 ### Overview

-**Lets-Plot** for Kotlin is a Kotlin API for [Lets-Plot](https://github.com/JetBrains/lets-plot) library - an open-source plotting library for statistical data which is written entirely in the [Kotlin programming language](https://kotlinlang.org/).
+**Lets-Plot for Kotlin** is a Kotlin API for the [Lets-Plot](https://github.com/JetBrains/lets-plot) library - an open-source plotting library for statistical data which is written entirely in the [Kotlin programming language](https://kotlinlang.org/).

-Lets-Plot Kotlin API was built on the principals of layered graphics first described in the Leland Wilkinson work [The Grammar of Graphics](https://www.goodreads.com/book/show/2549408.The_Grammar_of_Graphics) and later implemented in the [ggplot2](https://ggplot2.tidyverse.org/) package for R.
+Lets-Plot Kotlin API is built on the principals of layered graphics first described in the Leland Wilkinson work [The Grammar of Graphics](https://www.goodreads.com/book/show/2549408.The_Grammar_of_Graphics) and later implemented in the [ggplot2](https://ggplot2.tidyverse.org/) package for R.

 > This grammar [...] is made up of a set of independent components that can be composed in many different ways.
 This makes [it] very powerful because you are not limited to a set of pre-specified graphics, but you can create new graphics that are precisely tailored for your problem.
 > - Hadley Wickham, "ggplot2: [Elegant Graphics for Data Analysis](https://www.goodreads.com/book/show/6829192-ggplot2)"

-Read [Lets-Plot Usage Guide](https://nbviewer.jupyter.org/github/JetBrains/lets-plot-kotlin/blob/master/docs/guide/user_guide.ipynb) for quick introduction to the Grammar of Graphics and Lets-Plot Kotlin API.
+Read [Lets-Plot Usage Guide](https://nbviewer.jupyter.org/github/JetBrains/lets-plot-kotlin/blob/master/docs/guide/user_guide.ipynb) for quick introduction to the _Grammar of Graphics_ and _Lets-Plot Kotlin API_.

 <a id="jupyter"></a>
 ### Lets-Plot in Jupyter with Kotlin Kernel